 Photographing people can bring different challenges.
-I mainly distinguish two approaches – photographing professional models for campaigns on the one hand, and photographing non-professional models for family portraits or private use.
-Working for campaigns is interesting because the focus on the concept, the idea of the campaign and the organization is usually planned in detail – makeup artists, stylists and scenery.
-Private portraits, family and individual photographs, on the other hand, are more spontaneous and I never know for sure what the result will be.
+I mainly distinguish two approaches – photographing professional models for campaigns on the one hand and photographing non-professional models for family portraits or private use.
+Working for campaigns is interesting because the focus on the concept, the idea of the campaign, and the organization is usually planned in detail – makeup artists, stylists, and scenery.
+Private portraits, family, and individual photographs, on the other hand, are more spontaneous and I never know for sure what the result will be.

-That is why it is a special challenge to photograph a model that does not deal with it professionally and in those cases the budget for everything else is minimal or non-existent.
+That is why it is a special challenge to photograph a model that does not deal with it professionally and in those cases, the budget for everything else is minimal or non-existent.
 Here I would like to refer to a few “rules” that I stick to based on my experience so far.

 These are the few rules I practice, though there are certainly more:

-Since most clients find me through a google search, I often ask to have coffee in advance or spend half an hour with the model before shooting.
+Since most clients find me through a Google search, I often ask to have coffee in advance or spend half an hour with the model before shooting.
 It may be pretty uptight if the model is shy or distrustful.
 And this is especially the case when I’m asked to do nude photography.
-Yes, that is what I am often asked for in Serbia, but I do not share these photos on the site for privacy reason.
+Yes, that is what I am often asked for in Serbia, but I do not share these photos on the site for privacy reasons.
 Even my folders on hard disks are encrypted.
 So is the same with the photos of underage children.

 One should always ask the model what her / his idea is.
 I often ask to be provided with an example from the internet – to see the style, idea, something that can direct me to the sensibility of the person ordering the photos.

 Being quick.
 No one, especially the one who doesn’t do it professionally, wants to stand in an uncomfortable pose for hours.
 Particularly, he can be sensitive to facial expressions due to lack of experience or maybe anxiety, and sometimes he may simply not be aware of range of feelings on his face.